 In business, we see too many examples of copycat positioning when a diversification strategy is called for — and I am not simply referring to the technology or the CRM markets.

 In the end, the market consolidated around the brewer that first articulated the vision.
 The other guys were practically giving away their suds by the time it was all over.
-Through it all, no one challenged the leader with an alternate strategy and no strong second brand emerged.
+Through it all, no one challenged the leader with an alternate strategy, and no strong second brand emerged.

-Perhaps the best example of a well-executed second brand strategy I have ever seen happened in the CRM market over the last few years was executed by salesforce.com.
+Perhaps the best example of a well-executed second brand strategy I have ever seen happen in the CRM market over the last few years was executed by salesforce.com.
 While every other CRM vendor was competing head to head over who had the best CRM suite, salesforce played a different riff.

-While all the other CRM vendors offered a client-server architecture and applications that were expensive and required a lot of effort to install, salesforce offered a Web-based product that was configurable but not customizable and that showed fast results that were economical to get — things customers really cared about.
+While all the other CRM vendors offered a client-server architecture and applications that were expensive and required a lot of effort to install, salesforce offered a Web-based product that was configurable but not customizable, and that showed fast results that were economical to get — things customers really cared about.

-Salesforce.com’s marketing attack saw no Super Bowl ads; it was PR driven and leveraged a provocative tag line — “No software.”
+Salesforce.com’s marketing attack saw no Super Bowl ads; it was PR driven and leveraged a provocative tagline — “No software.”
 Most importantly, it cleverly positioned the company as everything un-Siebel.

 It worked like a charm.
 Today salesforce.com stands alone as arguably the second most important brand in CRM, behind Siebel, and as the most important brand in hosted CRM, the category it pioneered.
 For its efforts, salesforce will have an IPO soon, and the company has many good ideas ahead of it.